Mehulupase01/Social-Network-Dynamics--Analyzing-Centrality--Clustering--and-Communities/README.md

 # Social Network Dynamics: Analyzing Centrality, Clustering, and Communities
  This project explores social network dynamics by analyzing real-world network datasets using various graph theory techniques.
 It implements algorithms to measure centrality, clustering, and community detection, providing a deep understanding of the structure and behavior of social networks.

-# Social Network Dynamics: Analyzing Centrality, Clustering, and Communities

-This project focuses on analyzing and exploring social network dynamics using graph theory methods.
-The main objective is to apply various algorithms to understand the behavior of nodes and communities within a network.
-We implement centrality measures, clustering techniques, and community detection algorithms to study real-world social network datasets, uncovering insights into their structure and functionality.

 ## Overview

 Social network analysis plays a critical role in understanding the structure and evolution of complex networks.
 This project delves into key topics in network theory, including **centrality measures**, **clustering coefficients**, **bipartite graph projections**, and **community detection**.
 The dataset used in this project represents a social network where nodes are individuals and edges represent their relationships or interactions.